echoMiranda/learningChallenge/README.md

 -try to figure outr how to modfy the layot and content;
 -update language package;
 -having dificulties to figure out were to make modifications that reflects on layot
-  (used to work with less files and create layouts from 0 using css class and tags on html files0) = ( ;
+  (used to work with less files and create layouts from 0 using css class and tags on html  files) = ( ;

+### Day 4 (Started 16:30 on 11/7/23) (Ended 19:42 on 11/7/23) (3:12)

+-Finish mockup/wireframe;
+-start study and seek information on wordpress achive and code structure;
+-end undertand more and confident for tomorow = ) ;
 <!-- echo ^_^ -->